Song

 - Sampling, sync use, and short-form rediscovery can extend earnings.

-99 Problems sits in the top 25% of tracked songs on the site by modeled artist-side earnings.
+99 Problems lands in the top 26% of tracked songs by estimated artist-side earnings.

 How It Compares